SPSCommerce/sps-api-standards/standards/request-response.md

 // INCORRECT
 Idempotency-Key: a                          // not enough entropy
-Idempotency-Key: KG5Lxw!@#$&*()FBepaKHyUD   // special characters can be limiting for storage and url reference
+Idempotency-Key: KG5Lxw!@#$&*()FBepaKHyUD   // non-url-safe special characters can be limiting for usage or later reference
 ```

-This is a common technique for avoiding retry-loops creating duplicate entries.
-For example:
-1. User calls API (Idempotency-Key=d4f885c5-2196-49c0-ba69-bc70008585ad)
-2. API creates resource(key=d4f885c5-2196-49c0-ba69-bc70008585ad)
-3. API responds 201
-4. Response dies in transit, user receives 5xx
-5. User calls API again (Idempotency-Key=d4f885c5-2196-49c0-ba69-bc70008585ad)
-6. API notices resource(key=d4f885c5-2196-49c0-ba69-bc70008585ad) exists, responds with a 201

-It is also a powerful technique to bind a workflow to an idempotency key to avoid duplicate entries or breakage.
-`Idempotency-Key` can be bound to various message IDs for a system, ensuring that if the message is replayed,
-the stateful interactions are all idempotent to that message ID.

 ### Custom Headers